jtgibson91/Cert-Generator/README.md

 ## Who is it for?

-I made this for myself to use at work as a QC chemist at an industrial compressed gas company.
+I made this for myself and co-workers to use at work as a QC chemists at an industrial compressed gas company.
 It will make my life a little easier.

 ## Created By